corda/corda-runtime-os/PluginGuidelines.md

 }
 ```

-Let's break this down a bit:
+Let's examine this class in more detail:

 ```kotlin
 class ExamplePlugin(wrapper: PluginWrapper) : Plugin(wrapper)
 ```

-This is out main class, the one we have listed in the `cliPlugin` gradle configuration.
+This is the main class, listed in the `cliPlugin` gradle configuration.
-As you can see it must inherit a pf4j `Plugin` class which takes a `PluginWrapper`.
+It must inherit a pf4j `Plugin` class, which takes a `PluginWrapper`.
+The host supplies the wrapper, just ensure you inherit `Plugin`.
-You don't need to be worried about the wrapper the host will supply it, just make sure you inherit `Plugin`.

 ```kotlin
  override fun start()